mercadopago/devsite-docs/guides/additional-content/security/oauth/creation.en.md

 ## Get Access token

+Access token is the code used in different requests of public origin to access a protected resource that represents an authorization granted by a seller to a client application that contains scopes and a limited period of time for such access.
+Follow the steps below to obtain it.

 1. Edit your application so that it contains your Redirect URL.
 See [Edit Application](/developers/en/guides/additional-content/your-integrations/application-details).
 2. Send the authentication URL to the seller whose account you want to link to yours with the following fields: